-The Shareholders' Meeting Regulations pay particular attention to the right to participate, stipulated in Article 7, explained in detail in Section E.3 above, which should be consulted for further information.
+The Shareholders' Meeting Regulations pay particular attention to the right to participate, as developed upon in Article 7 and explained in detail in Section E.3 above, which should be consulted for further information.

-Regarding the use of electronic voting, please refer to section E.3 above.
+Regarding the use of electronic voting, please see section E.3 above.

 E.5.
 Indicate whether the Chairman of the Board of Directors chairs Shareholders' Meetings.
-Give details, as appropriate, of what measures are adopted to ensure the independence and sound functioning of the Shareholders' Meeting: YES ⊠ NO □
+Give details, as appropriate, of what measures are adopted to ensure the independence and sound functioning of the Shareholders' Meeting: YES \boxtimes NO \square